jazmichaelking/mastodon-near-me/README.md

   -- please note, public signing of the Mastodon Server Convenant is not required for inclusion
   - Any server that has any kind of membership fee or required donation.
   - Any server that is consistently unreachable.

+Please note: this service is intended to help a specific portion of the Mastodon-curious find a functional, reasonably well-populated server local to to them.
+Due to the recent (Nov 2022) interest in Mastodon, many new servers are coming online (a good thing!) and hoping this map will help advertise them (not so good).
+We are not an ad, we are a guide for the lost.
+To that end:

+ - Servers that are very new with broad context and very few members will be politely excluded for now.
+An exception is if you are serving a specific town or city, and your server description states this.

  ## Map
 The interactive map of the available servers is maintained at https://umap.openstreetmap.fr/en/map/mastodon-near-me_828094